Truck Accident Injury Lawyers

 Table of Contents

-Willis is a former briefing attorney for the Supreme Court of Texas and has been a Board-Certified Personal Injury Trial Lawyer Certified by the Texas Board of Legal Specialization since 1988.
-Over the last 37+ years, he and his team of attorneys have successfully represented, won in trial and/or settled $100’s of millions of dollars in serious injury and wrongful death lawsuits across Texas and the United States.
+Willis is a Board-Certified Personal Injury Trial Lawyer Certified by the Texas Board of Legal Specialization since 1988.
+For nearly 40 years, his team of attorneys have successfully represented, won in trial or settled hundreds of millions in serious injury and wrongful death lawsuits across Texas and the United States.

 - 18-wheeler truck jackknifed at night with no lights – No Underride Device – Death